Using Pain Medication During Labor Safely

 How Narcotics Affect Baby

 Since babies can’t talk and tell us how these drugs make them feel, we can only guess from studying external effects.
 Electronic fetal monitor tracings of babies whose mothers received narcotic pain medication during labor show heart rate patterns that differ from normal.
 Babies’ brain wave tracings (electroencephalograms – EEG) change, as do their respiratory movements.
-Depending on the type, dose, and timing of the pain medication during labor, babies born under the influence of narcotics sometimes show respiratory depression and require temporary assistance to stimulate their breathing.
+Depending on the type, dose, and timing of the pain medications, babies born under the influence of narcotics sometimes show respiratory depression and require temporary assistance to stimulate their breathing.

 They may also be a bit groggy as they first enter the world.
 Bonding may be affected; a drugged mother and a drugged baby don’t make a good first impression on each other.
 These newborns are also slower at learning how to breastfeed.
 Narcotics given during labor have been detected in babies’ bloodstreams up to eight weeks after birth.